petenez/old_pfc/README.md

 The dynamics also play a role: conserved dynamics is diffusive, whereas nonconserved dynamics follows the steepest descent path in energy.
 Latter is somewhat similar to quenching as it is more likely to eventually get stuck in a metastable state.
 However, temperature is built in in the model so, strictly speaking, this is not quenching.
 Furthermore, PFC displays Peierls barriers whereby conserved dynamics can also, in principle, get stuck, but in practice coarsening rarely stops.

 The two sample input files demonstrate a quick two-stage process where crystallites are first grown close to melting and the resulting polycrystalline system is then relaxed further from melting.
 The first step exploits conserved and the second nonconserved dynamics.
 Calculation box size optimization is also employed for the second stage.
-The shell script provided compiles the PFC code, runs the two relaxation steps and plots their results.
+The shell script provided in the folder "example" compiles the PFC code, runs the two relaxation steps and plots their results.
+In the same folder, sample output from the "coordinator" tool is also given.

-Lastly, the relaxed density field needs to be mapped into atomic coordinates.
-One can do this naively by associating all local maxima with atom positions.
-However, this results in a large number of missing atoms along grain boundaries.
-A much more robust approach is to locate all triplets of local minima whose members are closest neighbors to each other and to place an atom at the center.
+## Citing this code

+If you use this code, I kindly ask you to cite this repository and our paper [7] where we first employ a similar approach to generating the model systems.

 ## References